 Stylist tip: Snap belts are a great investment to always have the perfect combination of belt and buckle to your outfit.

-Monochromatic look with a pop of color
+Monochromatic Look with a Pop of Color

 Creating a monochromatic look is tricky.
 The art is to keep it from being boring.
 You can find 21 tips how to create interesting monochromatic outfits at the link.
 Here I went with the trick of the late Princess Gracia Patricia aka as Grace Kelly – using a pop of color.Purple is having a moment these days. #fashiontrends Click To Tweet

-Styling a sheath with outerwear
+Styling a Sheath with Outerwear

 When you are running errands at the mall, you may want to open your coat for comfort.
 Typically, malls are heated and it is too warm to run around with your closed winter coat.
 Too still look effortlessly stylish when you wear your coat open, not only style your outerwear, but also make sure your outerwear and your layers below make a great outfit too.
 In the example presented in the photo below, I show how to add a coat in a stylish way.
 In this look, the colors of the embroidery tie the outfit together.The colors of a print, pattern or embroidery are a great basic to tie an outfit together. #styleadvice Click To Tweet

-When you liked the outfit recipes of this post, and want recipes for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.
+When you liked the styling recipes of this post, and want recipes for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.

 Photos: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved